KwartengA/discount-specification-program/README.md

   The requirement for being a constant customer is that the number of years pertaining to the usage of the service should be two or more.
 It then follows that these set of people obtain a reduction of %.

  >2. __Regular Customers__:
   For a person to to qualify as a regular customer , that individual in question should have used the service for less than two years.
-As it persists , t
+As it persists , regular customers are denied a discount of any sort.

  __Affiliates__:
  Affiliates denote people that have a relation to the employees of the organiszation.
 They are thereof granted a discount of 3% of their total purchase.